 The phenomenon of cohabitation-homes in which two adult partners of the opposite sex live together but are not married-has become much more common over the last 40 years.
 In 1970, there were 523,000 unmarried-couple households, while in 2000 4.9 million opposite-sex couples cohabited.
 About 40 percent of cohabiting households in 2000 included children.
 While this equates to a small proportion of the total children in the U.S., the proportion of children who will live in a cohabiting household at some point during their childhoods is estimated to be four in 10.
-Cohabitation is more common among couples with low levels of education.
-Also, African American and Hispanic cohabiting households are roughly twice as likely as white cohabiting households to include children.7 However, while births within cohabiting unions have sharply increased for whites-accounting for almost all of the increase in non-marital births among white women-among black women, births to cohabiting couples account for less than one in five of non-marital births.8
+Chabitation is more common among couples with low levels of education.
+Also, African American and Hispanic cohabiting households are roughly twice as likely as white cohabiting households to include children.
+However, while births within cohabiting unions have sharply increased for whites-accounting for almost all of the increase in non-marital births among white women-among black women, births to cohabiting couples account for less than one in five of non-marital births.

 Cohabitation takes place between a parent and his or her partner (creating an informal step-family) or the two biological parents of a child.
 Six out of 10 children in cohabiting-parent families live with an informal step-parent, while four out of 10 live with both biological parents.
-(In comparison, nine out of 10 children in married-couple households live with both biological parents.)
+(In comparison, nine out of 10 children in married-couple households live with both biological parents.30)

-Research suggests that children in cohabiting families are at higher risk of poor outcomes compared to children of married parents partly because cohabiting families have fewer socioeconomic resources and partly because of unstable living situations.
-The average cohabiting union lasts about two years, with roughly half ending in marriage.
+Research suggests that children in cohabiting families are at higher risk of poor outcomes compared to children of married parents partly because cohabiting families have fewer socioeconomic resources and partly because of unstable living situations.31 The average cohabiting union lasts about two years, with roughly half ending in marriage.
 Once married, formerly cohabiting parents have a much higher dissolution rate than couples who did not live together prior to marriage.
-One study found that of children born to cohabitating parents who later marry, 15 percent will have their parents separate by the time they are one year old, half will not be living with both parents by age five, and two-thirds will not live with both parents by age 10.
-In comparison, 4 percent of children born into marital unions experience the break-up of their parents by age one, 15 percent by age five, and about one-third by age 10.
-Children living with cohabiting parents even if the parents later marry are thus likely to experience considerable instability in their living situations.
-However, there is some evidence that cohabiting African American parents who marry may achieve the same level of stability for their children as African American couples who marry prior to having children.
+One study found that of children born to cohabiting parents who later marry, 15 percent will have their parents separate by the time they are one year old, half will not be living with both parents by age five, and two-thirds will not live with both parents by age 10.
+In comparison, 4 percent of children born into marital unions experience the breakup of their parents by age one, 15 percent by age five, and about one-third by age 10.32 Children living with cohabiting parents-even if the parents later marry-are thus likely to experience considerable instability in their living situations.
+However, there is some evidence that cohabiting African American parents who marry may achieve the same level of stability for their children as African American couples who marry prior to having children.33

 Research suggests the importance of distinguishing between cohabiting families with two biological parents and those with a biological parent and another partner.
-Some evidence indicates that school achievement and behavioral problems are similar among children living with both biological parents-regardless of marital status-and that children in both formal and informal step-families also fare similarly in these areas.
+Some evidence indicates that school achievement and behavioral problems are similar among children living with both biological parents-regardless of marital status-and that children in both formal and informal step-families also fare similarly in these areas.34 with their mother and a step-father.36 Step-families are at greater risk of dissolution than other marriages; about 60 percent of step-families are disrupted by divorce.